jsapolu99/jsapolu99.github.io/projects/emoji.md

 </div>

 ## Explanation
-Due to system resetting my old laptop in preperation to give it away.
-I have lost all my previous class projects that I was hoping to include in this portfolio.
+Due to system resetting my old laptop in preperation to give it away, I have lost all my previous class projects that I was hoping to include in this portfolio.
 Panicking about what to add in their place, I decided to look into learning how to develop ios applications.
 Emoji Explorer is the byproduct of this decision, and is my very first ios application.
 I plan to continue learning how to work with Swift and SwiftUI, and will soon update this project with a more flushed out ios application in the near future.
 In the meantime please enjoy the emojis!

 <div class="text-center p-4">
   <img src="../img/emoji/Screenshot 2023-08-30 at 9.36.45 PM.png" >